Should You Change Your Financial Planning?

 On top of that basic structure, you can add tax planning, risk management, and estate planning as appropriate for your situation.

-Income – List sources of income and how much you get from each on a monthly or annual basis.
+Income: List sources of income and how much you get from each on a monthly or annual basis.

-Expenses – List your regular monthly or annual expenses.
+Expenses: List your regular monthly or annual expenses.

-Cash flow – Subtract your expenses from your income to get your cash flow.
+Cash flow: Subtract your expenses from your income to get your cash flow.

-Are you setting aside money for a big purchase like house, car, or college?
+Am I setting aside money for a big purchase like house, car, or college?

-Are you saving the money necessary for a planned vacation, or extras like holiday spending?
+Am I saving the money necessary for a planned vacation, or extras like holiday spending?

 Goals: Long-term plans

-When do you want to retire?
+When do I want to retire?

-How will you cover your health costs?
+How will I cover my health costs?

 Getting there: Strategy